-Teaching assistants will hold weekly drop-in group consulting and question/answer periods online.
-These sessions will be held over Zoom and the dates and times for each will be listed on the OWL course site (on the TA Consulting tab).
-The number of TA consulting sessions offered and the scheduling of each will depend on the number of teaching assistants assigned to the course and will be announced on the OWL course site once available.
+Teaching assistants (TAs) assigned to the course will hold weekly drop-in group consulting and question/answer periods online.
+These sessions will be held over Zoom and the dates and times for each will be listed on the OWL course site.
+The number of TA consulting sessions offered and the scheduling of each will depend on the number of TAs assigned to the course and will be announced on the OWL course site once available.
+In the event that no TAs are assigned to the course or are otherwise unavailable or prevented from working, no TA consulting times will be held.

-Questions regarding assignments or lecture materials can be directed to a teaching assistant (by e-mail or during a group consulting session) or through the Assignment Discussion topics in the OWL Forums section on OWL.
+Questions regarding assignments or lecture materials can also be directed to a TA by e-mail or through the Assignment Discussion forums on OWL.
 Questions requiring further information can be dealt with by contacting the course instructor.

-A list of teaching assistants and their contact information will be posted to OWL once available.
+A list of teaching assistants and their contact information will be posted to OWL once available (assuming TAs are assigned to this course).